Surface groups in uniform lattices of some semi-simple groups: Triconnected tripods and pair of pants

-The main theorem of this section is to relate triconnected tripods to a stitched pair of pants and to prove the converse of Proposition \ref{rem:st2w} \begin{theorem}{\sc[Closing up tripods]} There exists a constant $\bM$ only depending on $\ms G$, so that the following holds.
-For any $\epsilon>0$, there exists $R_0$ so that for any triconnected pair of of tripods $W=(T,S_0,S_1,S_2)$ with boundary loops $\alpha$, $\beta$, and $\gamma$, so that ${\rm B}\seR(W)\not=0$ with $R>R_0$, then $(\alpha,\beta,\gamma,T,S_0)$ is an $(\bM\eR,R)$--positively stitched pair of pants. \end{theorem}
+The main theorem of this section is to relate triconnected tripods to a almost closing pair of pants and to prove the converse of Proposition \ref{rem:st2w} \begin{theorem}{\sc[Closing up tripods]} There exists a constant $\bM$ only depending on $\ms G$, so that the following holds.
+For any $\epsilon>0$, there exists $R_0$ so that for any triconnected pair of of tripods $W=(T,S_0,S_1,S_2)$ with boundary loops $\alpha$, $\beta$, and $\gamma$, so that ${\rm B}\seR(W)\not=0$ with $R>R_0$, then $(\alpha,\beta,\gamma,T,S_0)$ is an $(\bM\eR,R)$--positively almost closing pair of pants. \end{theorem}

-The proof of Theorem \ref{lem:shatri} is an immediate consequence of the Closing Pant Theorem \ref{theo:clospant} and the following proposition which guarantees that the hypotheses of the Closing Pant Theorem are satisfied.
+The proof of Theorem \ref{lem:shatri} is an immediate consequence of the following proposition.

 \begin{proposition} For $\mu$ small enough and then $R$ large enough.
 Assuming $B=(T,S_0,S_1)$ is a biconnected tripod with boundary loop $\alpha$ so that that ${\wD}_{\mu,R}(B)\not=0$.
 Then $T$ and $S_0$ are $(\frac{\mu}{R},R)$-almost closing for $\alpha$. \end{proposition}